Topologically ordered time crystals

+We emphasize, however, that finite $|\gamma|$ does not reduce the accuracy of the $2T$-periodicity, as follows from the TTC form of absolute stability we noted above and discuss in detail in Appendix~\ref{sec:TTCabsst}.

 {\bf TTCs in surface codes}--- We next show how TTCs can arise in 2D surface codes.
 We consider two examples: one motivated by bridging TCs and TTCs via a QEC perspective (which we shall explain), another based directly on the 1-form symmetry picture.
-As we shall also explain, our examples also illustrate a holographic TTC--to--TC correspondence, a dynamical version of the bulk-anyon-to-edge-symmetry relation of Refs.~\onlinecite{Severa_2002,freed2021topological,lichtman2020bulk,aasen2020topological}.
+As we shall also explain, our examples illustrate a holographic TTC--to--TC correspondence, a dynamical version of the bulk-anyon-to-edge-symmetry relation of Refs.~\onlinecite{Severa_2002,freed2021topological,lichtman2020bulk,aasen2020topological}.

-For the QEC perspective, note that for 1D $\mathbb{Z}_2$ TCs $U_F = e^{-i H_0} e^{-iH_1}$ where $H_0=\sum_i g_i X_i$ and $H_1=\sum_i J_i Z_i Z_{i+1}$ over all sites $i$; a TC arises for $g_i$ near $\pi/2$, i.e., $e^{-i H_0}$ near the $\mathbb{Z}_2 $ symmetry $\prod_i X_i$.
-Now observe that $\{Z_i Z_{i+1}\}$ and $\{X_i\}$ are complementary sets of stabilizer generators: respectively for a repetition code~\cite{bomantara2021quantum} (related to $\mathbb{Z}_2$-symmetry-breaking states), and for product states; the generators of one code flip those of the other.
+For the QEC perspective, note that for 1D $\mathbb{Z}_2$ TCs $U_F = e^{-i H_0} e^{-iH_1}$ where $H_0=\sum_i g_i X_i$ and $H_1=\sum_i J_i Z_i Z_{i+1}$, and where $X_i$, $Z_i$ are Pauli operators on site $i$.
+A TC arises for $g_i$ near $\pi/2$, i.e., $e^{-i H_0}$ near the $\mathbb{Z}_2 $ symmetry $\prod_i X_i$.
+The $\{Z_i Z_{i+1}\}$ and $\{X_i\}$ are complementary sets of stabilizer generators: respectively for a repetition code~\cite{bomantara2021quantum} (related to $\mathbb{Z}_2$-symmetry-breaking states), and for product states; the generators of one code flip those of the other.
 (Viewing the system as a fermion chain via Jordan-Wigner transformation, it also exemplifies a Majorana TTC with 1D TO~\cite{KhemaniLazaridesMoessnerSondhi2016TC,KeyserlingkSondhi2016floquetSPT}.)